Cheapest Shipping for Amazon FBM Sellers

 How to Use I'd Ship That for Amazon FBM

 When an Amazon FBM order comes in, copy the buyer's shipping address from Seller Central.
 Open I'd Ship That, enter the destination and package details, and compare rates across USPS, FedEx, and UPS.
 Choose the option that meets Amazon's expected delivery date at the lowest cost.
 Purchase the label, print it, and ship your package.
+A label is ready in about 30 seconds, on iOS, Android, or web.
 Enter the tracking number into Seller Central to confirm shipment and keep your account health metrics strong.
+Once you are running real volume, Pro features let you skip the one-at-a-time grind: The Workbench imports orders in bulk, rate-shops them, and batch-prints hundreds of labels in one pass, while Ship Intelligence automatically picks the cheapest valid rate for each package and shows you the savings.

 Pro Tips for Amazon FBM Sellers